Navigating the borrowing process

 The Direct Unsubsidized Loan is available to all graduate and professional students regardless of need.
 UNE will determine the amount you can borrow based on your Cost of Attendance and annual limits.
 Visit the Federal Student Aid website for information on loan borrowing limits and the current interest rates for direct loans.

 Loan borrowing limits for health professions programs for specific years not listed on the federal website:

 - Fourth year: $37,167

 - Fourth year: $44,944

 - Dental Students:

-Please be advised that the aggregate maximum or Federal Direct/Stafford Subsidized and Unsubsidized Loan funds is $224,000 for medical (D.O.), dental (DMD) and Pharmacy (PharmD) students.
+The aggregate maximum or Federal Direct/Stafford Subsidized and Unsubsidized Loan funds is $224,000 for medical (D.O.), dental (DMD), and Pharmacy (PharmD) students.
 This includes any outstanding Direct/Stafford Loans borrowed for undergraduate and/or graduate school.